Last updated April 2026

 • Restoring conservation structures (terraces, diversions, waterways)

-• Restoring water supplies damaged by disaster
+• Repairing water supplies damaged by disaster

 What It Pays

-How to Claim
+How to File

-1. ECP is activated county by county — FSA must authorize a sign-up period for your county
+1. ECP is activated county by county: FSA must authorize a sign-up period for your county.

-2. When sign-up opens, apply at your local FSA office
+2. When sign-up opens, apply at your local FSA office with photos and cost estimates.

 Emergency Farm Loans

-What They Cover
+What They Are

 Loan Details